JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 Might we continue supporting parallization, decentralization, and concurrent trade execution to "prevent liquidity fragmentation and arbitrage?"
 Garand is only one of many SDF members who's [voiced](https://discord.com/channels/761985725453303838/1302004423483981924/1306427216699068496) such concerns over needless extractive arbitrage.
 After a crowd survey, Justin responded in 2022 with their thoughts on the most efficient path forward:

 > I actually think having public discussions about controversial issues like: "where scalability verses the DEX&mdash;which one to favor?"

----
-themes:

-Framing efficient "data strcutures" v. fukn "markets"

-They mention a simulation of moving AQUA rewards away from the SDEX, which implicates central power over protocol liquidity in the hands of a relatively opaque and historiucallty contextual oprg
----

-TOMER Meridian:

-says "one way" is soroban 0x/uniswap v4 protocols (for more granuality)

-personal analysis of 0x[^capture] question of v4 just being due to the limits of slower chains without OBs
-[^capture]: _See_ [comparative analysis](https://blocktransfer.com/.well-known/thesis.pdf#page=15) in PREV S 2.

-but we don't need to pick and chose given the SPEEDEX advanceemnmts highlighted by recent community discussion.

 ## 3. Smart Contract Trading Systems